Dimer models and the special McKay correspondence: Introduction

-The organization of this paper is as follows: We recall the special McKay correspondence for a finite subgroup of $\GL_2(\bC)$ in section \ref{sc:special-McKay}, and the relation with continued fractions in the case of an abelian subgroup in section \ref{sc:continued-fraction}.
-We collect basic definitions on dimer models in section \ref{sc:definitions}, and discuss consistency conditions in section \ref{sc:consistency}.
-In section \ref{sc:large-hexagon}, we introduce the concept of large hexagons, which will be our main technical tool.
-The operation on the dimer model corresponding to the removal of a vertex from a lattice polygon will be described in section \ref{sc:algorithm}.
-This operation will be shown to preserve the consistency condition in section \ref{sc:preservation-of-consistency}.
-In sections from \ref{sc:tilting-G-Hilb} to \ref{sc:surj-general}, we show that the following property is preserved under this operation; the tautological bundle on the moduli space is a tilting object, whose endomorphism algebra is isomorphic to the path algebra with relations.
-The proof of Theorem \ref{th:main} is given in section \ref{sc:der_equiv}.
-In section \ref{sc:crep_resol}, we generalize the main result of \cite{craw-ishii}.
+This paper is organized as follows: In Section \ref{sc:special-McKay}, we recall the special McKay correspondence for finite small subgroups of $\GL_2(\bC)$.
+In Section \ref{sc:continued-fraction}, we recall the description of geometry of the minimal resolution of $\bC^2/A$ in terms of continued fraction expansion, and collect lemmas which will be useful later.
+In Section \ref{sc:definitions}, we collect basic definitions on dimer models and associated quivers.
+In Section \ref{sc:consistency}, we recall consistency conditions on dimer models.
+In Section \ref{sc:large-hexagon}, we introduce the notion of large hexagons, which will be our main technical tool.
+This will allow us to embed $\ahilb(\bC^3)$ for a suitable $A \subset \GL_2(\bC) \subset \SL_3(\bC)$ into our moduli space.
+In Section \ref{sc:non-degeneracy}, we prove that consistent dimer models are non-degenerate.
+In Section \ref{sc:corner}, we give a characterization of corner perfect matchings.
+In Section \ref{sc:algorithm}, we give an explicit description of the operation in Theorem \ref{th:removal}.
+In Section \ref{sc:preservation-of-consistency}, we prove that the operation in Theorem \ref{th:removal} preserves the consistency condition.
+In Section \ref{sc:zigzag-polygon}, we show that the lattice polygon changes as expected under the operation in Theorem \ref{th:removal}.
+This concludes the proof of Theorem \ref{th:removal}.
+In Section \ref{sc:polygon}, we prove Proposition \ref{prop:restriction}.
+In Section \ref{sc:injectivity}, we show that the consistency condition implies the injectivity of the universal morphism in condition (\bfE).
+Theorem \ref{th:induction} is proved in Sections \ref{sc:tilting-G-Hilb}--\ref{sc:surj-general}, and Theorem \ref{th:main} is proved in Section \ref{sc:der_equiv}.

 {\bf Acknowledgment}: We thank Alastair Craw for valuable discussions and suggesting a number of improvements.
-We also thank Nathan Broomhead, Ben Davison, Dominic Joyce, Alastair King, Diane Maclagan, Balazs Szendroi, Yukinobu Toda and Michael Wemyss for valuable discussions.
-A.~I. is supported by Grant-in-Aid for Scientific Research (No.18540034).
-K.~U. is supported by Grant-in-Aid for Young Scientists (No.18840029).
-This work has been done while K.~U. is visiting the University of Oxford, and he thanks the Mathematical Institute for hospitality and Engineering and Physical Sciences Research Council for financial support.
+We also thank Nathan Broomhead, Ben Davison, Dominic Joyce, Alastair King, Diane Maclagan, Balazs Szendroi, Yukinobu Toda, Michael Wemyss and Masahito Yamazaki for valuable discussions.
+A.~I. is supported by Grant-in-Aid for Scientific Research (No.18540034 and No.21540039).
+K.~U. is supported by Grant-in-Aid for Young Scientists (No.18840029 and No.20740037).
+A large part of this work has been done while K.~U. is visiting the University of Oxford, and he thanks the Mathematical Institute for hospitality and Engineering and Physical Sciences Research Council for financial support.